-In addition to these priorities, Bureau members are requested to take into account the following additional considerations:
+In addition to these priorities, Bureau members were requested to take into account the following additional considerations:

-- The need to spread the available funding as widely as possible (as is still meaningful), which translates into a maximum of one project being recommended per country (with a few exceptions); - The importance of projects on journalistic safety, for the reason that this subject synergizes with the UN Plan of Action on the Safety of Journalists and the Issue of Impunity which UNESCO co-ordinates; - A point in favour is when an applicant is a proven and serious partner of IPDC. - With some exceptions, a negative point is the high percentage of costs related to air travel and per diem of consultants and participants, particularly within the projects submitted by regional media organizations.
+- The need to spread the available funding as widely as possible (as is still meaningful), which translates into a maximum of one project being recommended per country (with a few exceptions, such as projects coming from LDCs) and per organization; - The importance of projects on journalistic safety, for the reason that this subject synergizes with the UN Plan of Action on the Safety of Journalists and the Issue of Impunity which UNESCO co-ordinates; - A point in favour is when an applicant is a proven and serious partner of IPDC. - With some exceptions, a negative point is the high percentage of costs related to air travel and per diem of consultants and participants, particularly within the projects submitted by regional media organizations.
 Also projects which are mere shopping lists for equipment, with no proportionate training component, have been declined.